The Most Common Way to Repay a Reverse Mortgage

 - How the loan balance may change as time passes

 Some borrowers choose to repay the interest each month to keep the mortgage balance from amortizing negatively.
 A way to do this is to calculate the interest plus the mortgage insurance for the year, and divide the amount by 12 months.
 If you choose to do this, you can rest assured that there are no penalties for making loan payments prior to its maturity date.
-However, many borrowers choose to enjoy the benefits of having no monthly mortgage payments with the understanding that, at loan maturity, proceeds from the sale of the home will be put towards repayment of the loan balance in full.
+However, many borrowers choose to enjoy the benefits of having no monthly mortgage payments on the condition they continue to pay property taxes and homeowners insurance, maintain the home, and otherwise comply with all the loan terms, an then pay off the loan balance at loan maturity.
 Borrowers are responsible for paying property taxes, homeowner’s insurance, and for home maintenance.
 For additional questions, speak with your tax advisor about reverse mortgage tax implications and how they may affect you.

 Although the reverse mortgage loan is a powerful financial tool that taps into your home equity while deferring repayment for a period of time, your obligations as a homeowner do not end at loan closing.
 It is important for you to note that continuation of the payments for homeowners insurance, property taxes, and maintenance of the home must still be upheld during the life of the loan in order to remain compliant with terms, as would be expected with any mortgage.